amazon-ion/ion-schema/docs/isl-2-0/spec.md

 }

 FAQ::{
-  q: "What is the biggest type of penguin?",
+  q: "What is the biggest extant species of penguin?",
   a: "The emperor penguin."
 }